Princeton-Introduction-to-Robotics/F2023/FinalProject/readme.md

 - The obstacle locations will not be revealed beforehand.
 Your drone will have to detect where they are.
 - There will be a target object (a book) placed on a table at the end of the obstacle course.
 A portion of your grade will be based on landing near the target object (see below for details on grading).

+As with the RRT lab, your drone will start off on the spot marked with "X" on the floor.

 You are free to move the obstacles around for testing purposes, but do not remove them from the lab spaces.

 ## Demo Day and Grading